loopstick/Digital-Electronics-Spring-2017/README.md

 		3. On the text field for the file name, first write the folder name you want to create, then type _/_ (which creates the new folder) and then the name of the new file you want to create.
-		4. Finally, paste the contents of your file into the "new file"
+		4. Paste the contents of your file into the "new file"
+		4. Optionally, add a short description and an extended description at the bottom of the page
+		5. Finally, save your changes by pressing the green _Commit new file_ button at the bottom of the page
 - More about using the Arduino tone() function
 	- I don't know why [this](https://github.com/michaelshiloh/Digital-Electronics-Spring-2017/blob/master/examples/theremin/theremin.ino)